 GR Assigned to ships other than LNG carriers, detailing the aspects of design and

-construction that are prepared for gas fuel operation in accordance with the Lloyd’s Register Rules and Regulations.
+construction that are prepared for gas fuel operation in accordance with our Rules and Regulations.

 The level of gas fuelled readiness is structured in a flexible manner through the following associated characters denoting: